hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/model/parsers.md

 ## Summary Mode

 For each resource type, the FHIR specification defines a collection of elements which are considered "summary elements".
-These are marked on the individual resource views using a Sigma (SIGMA) symbol next to the element names.
+These are marked on the individual resource views using a Sigma (&Sigma;) symbol next to the element names.
 See the [Patient Resource Definition](https://hl7.org/fhir/patient.html) for an example, looking for this symbol on the page.

 If the parser is configured as shown below, only the summary mode elements will be included in the encoded resource.